xalanq/cf-tool/README.md

   $%m%$   Minute (e.g. 05)
   $%s%$   Second (e.g. 00)

-Command:
+Script in template:
-  Execution order is:
+  Template will run 3 scripts in sequence when you run "cf test":
     - before_script   (execute once)
-    - script          (execute number of samples times)
+    - script          (execute the number of samples times)
     - after_script    (execute once)
-  You could set "before_script" or "after_script" to empty string if you want, meaning not executing.
+  You could set "before_script" or "after_script" to empty string, meaning not executing.
   You have to run your program in "script" with standard input/output (no need to redirect).

   You can insert some placeholders in your scripts.
 When execute a script, cf will replace all placeholders by following rules: